 Small capitalization companies are defined as those companies that have market capitalizations not greater than that of the largest company included in the MSCI World ex-USA Small Cap Index (the "Index") at the time of investment.
-The Index is a free-float adjusted market capitalization-weighted index that is designed to measure the equity market performance of smaller capitalization stocks in developed markets, excluding the U.S. market.
-The market capitalization range of the Index changes constantly, but as of June 30, 2021, the total market capitalization of the largest company included in the Index was \$29.3 billion.
+The Index is a freefloat adjusted market capitalization-weighted index that is designed to measure the equity market performance of smaller capitalization stocks in developed markets, excluding the U.S. market.
+The market capitalization range of the Index changes constantly, but as of June 30, 2024, the total market capitalization of the largest company included in the Index was \$23.5 billion.
 Securities of companies whose market capitalizations no longer meet this definition after purchase may continue to be held in the Fund.
-Under normal conditions and after the Fund achieves sufficient scale, the Fund typically expects to hold equity securities of approximately 250 to 300 different companies.

 In addition to purchasing equity securities on exchanges where the companies are located, the Fund may purchase equity securities on exchanges other than where their companies are domiciled (often traded as dual listed securities) or in the form of Depositary Receipts, which include American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") or similar securities.
-The Fund may also invest in other registered investment companies, including exchange-traded funds ("ETFs").
-Investments in ETFs based on foreign market indices are considered investments outside the U.S. The Fund will invest primarily in companies located in developed countries, but may invest up to 20% of its assets in emerging markets.
+The Fund will invest primarily in companies located in developed countries, but may invest up to 20% of its assets in emerging markets.